SaiKrishna1908/FileSyncRMI/README.md

 Frequently Caused Problems

 We observed that in windows operating system even when the Server and Client is terminated, the port may not be released.
 This can cause the Server/Client program to fail to start.
 In this case, please change the server port and client in config.yaml

+When copying data from test-data folder if you are in windows make sure you don't open the file in text-editor or any other application is not using the file.
 ```